tldr-pages/tldr/pages/common/phpcs.md

 > Tokenize PHP, JavaScript and CSS files to detect violations of a defined set of coding standards.

-- Sniff the specified directory for issues (defaults to PEAR standard):
+- Sniff the specified directory for issues (defaults to the PEAR standard):

 `phpcs {{path/to/directory}}`